 Like it's okay to have a social life.
 It's okay to have hobbies and space and, you know, work pursuits.
 Like that whole man concept or that whole human concept is so important that.
 I agree.
 I think our, our current cultural, especially, it's very American of us to put work above everything.
 And I don't know that that's the most sustainable given, the stats. and you'll notice, like, unfortunately there's a stat about men that as soon as they retire, unless they have another chapter ahead of them.
 It's a pretty quick window before they pass on.
 And I, I believe that's, that's deeply ingrained in a sense of purpose and needing to have results and an outcome, especially for men in that masculine energy, and I don't know that we've cultivated that balance and finding purpose, you know, in a garden or in a, you know, other ways of finding that same thing.
 So I think, It's so worthwhile to make sure that we have, you know, I call it, you said passion proceeds.
 I'm calling them soul cultivators.
 Like that kind of that place where you're still, whether it's artistic or you know, if be like working on cars or whatever, but the, giving yourself the space to kind of dive into those things on the side and round out your experience as a human.

-SAMANTHA: I like that phrase.
-Soul cultivators, I think, I think I will start using that because I. I feel like with passion, product, passion, projects, it almost sounds like I'm, I'm like, Oh, well that's just a fun hobby that you're doing.
-But no, I think, I think you're right.
-I think you are, you are cultivating something that is deep within you that needs to be realized or explored or furthered in a, in a deeper way that's more, more meaningful. so I like that.
-Soul cultivators, I, I will start using that.
+Samantha: I like that phrase.
+Soul cultivators.
+I think I will start using that.
+I feel like with passion-projects, it almost sounds like it's just a fun hobby, but no. I think you're right.
+I think you are cultivating something that is deep within you that needs to be realized or explored or furthered in a deeper way that's more meaningful.
+I like that.
+Soul cultivators.
+I will start using that.

 But if it were to take away from your sense of self or your sense of fulfillment, I think that's where we still need to create that balance.
 So maybe that's why, like if you work the job that gets the bills, so you can pay for your family to eat awesome.
 But then what are you doing to also make sure you have you time?
 Are you getting to your MMA class?
 Are you getting to your whatever thing to make sure that you also, or feeling, you know, filled up?
 So, I think.
 I've lived a little bit more life since, my first book, and I'm grateful that, hopefully the next one will reflect that.
 I also feel the pressure of wanting this book to be so good, so that, you know, stalls me out sometimes, but, I'm working through that.